semgrep/semgrep-docs/docs/managing-findings.md

 Semgrep App builds on Semgrep CI findings to track status and provide additional context for managing findings within your organization.
 A finding can occupy 4 statuses in Semgrep App: `OPEN`, `FIXED`, `IGNORED`, `REMOVED`.

-### Finding statuses
+### Finding status

-You can manage findings through triage in Semgrep App's Findings page.
+You can manage finding status through triage in Semgrep App's Findings page.
 The finding statuses are as follows:

 <TriageStatuses />